 • list any sanctions for healthcare-related licenses you may hold, or may have held in those 7 or more years

-or include a statement that no sanctions were found.
+or include a statement from the checker/investigator that no sanctions were found.

 Learn more about background checks as they apply to health and patient advocacy.